hashicorp/terraform-provider-aws/website/docs/d/imagebuilder_container_recipes.html.markdown

 The following arguments are supported by the `filter` configuration block:

 * `name` - (Required) The name of the filter field.
-Valid values can be found in the [Image Builder ListImageRecipes API Reference](https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_ListContainerRecipes.html).
+Valid values can be found in the [Image Builder ListContainerRecipes API Reference](https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_ListContainerRecipes.html).
 * `values` - (Required) Set of values that are accepted for the given filter field.
 Results will be selected if any given value matches.

 ## Attributes Reference